nuwanwp/Certification/Implement and manage storage.md

 - Lifecycle management policies are free of charge
 - A lifecycle management policy can't be used to change the tier of a blob that uses an encryption scope to the archive tier.
 - Premium tier have life management policy but cannot move to tiers
+- Only storage accounts that are configured for LRS, GRS, or RA-GRS support moving blobs to the archive tier.
+The archive tier isn't supported for ZRS, GZRS, or RA-GZRS accounts.
+This action gets listed based on the redundancy configured for the account.
+-  Delete operations are free.
+-  Support 100 rules and 10  prefixes

 ## Anonymouse access